 Wondering how to install TimescaleDB on your Ubuntu system?

-Data has always been a key element in computing and is constantly generated since the start of the computer age.
+Data has always been a key element in computing and has been constantly generated since the start of the computer age.
 When we use our electronic devices, the collected data is stored and used for different purposes by companies and businesses.

 However, the volume of data being generated these days is much more massive compared to the previous years.
-As you can imagine, managing and storing large amounts of data can be very difficult, thus, a number of different software are available for this purpose.
+As you can imagine, managing and storing large amounts of data can be very difficult; thus, several different software is available for this purpose.

-When storing data, adding a timestamp to each packet can be helpful to keep track of data records and info.
-All software have their own sets of features and advantages but not all provide the timestamp feature.
+When storing data, adding a timestamp to each packet can help keep track of data records and info.
+All software has its own sets of features and advantages but not all provide the timestamp feature.

 So, let’s get started!

 Before you start installing TimescaleDB, you need to update your system repositories to get the latest versions of the software.
 To update, use the following command:

 $ sudo apt upgrade